Buddhadasa of Anuradhapura

-Buddhadasa was King of Anuradhapura in the 4th century.
+Buddhadasa was the King of Anuradhapura in the 4th century.
 His reign lasted from 341 to 370.
 He succeeded his father Jettha Tissa II as King of Anuradhapura and was later succeeded by his son Upatissa I in 370.
 He pioneered in building many hospitals in the country.
-Sources describe Buddhadasa as a "Mind of Virtue and an Ocean of Gems." and he is known for his medical knowledge.
+The king was noted not only for his noble character but also for his intelligence.
+Sources such as Mahavamsa and Culavamsa describe Buddhadasa as a "Mind of Virtue and an Ocean of Gems" and he is known for his medical knowledge.

+Reign

+The Culavamsa, a key historical text, dedicates considerable detail to his accomplishments in the medical field, often prioritizing these achievements over his political or administrative deeds.
+His compassion extended beyond humans, as he was reputed to have treated animals with the same care and attention.
+His rule was marked by the philosophy of Dasarajadharma imposed by the Lord Buddha.

+King Buddhadasa established hospitals in every village and appointed physicians, compensating them with land.
+He also designated medical practitioners for horses, elephants, and soldiers, and built refuges for the disabled and the blind.
+He always carried a pocket knife and medicine with him, treating the sick wherever he encountered them.